sbtaylor15/Uptime-Jenkins-Pipeline/README.md

 # Summary
-The Uptime-Application cosolidates multiple components that are built by Jenkins into a single application package.
+The Uptime Continuous Deployment cosolidates multiple components that are built by Jenkins into a single application package.
 Each of the components have thier own Jenkins CI process for creating, publishing artifacts and deploying to Development servers using DeployHub.

 ## History
-The [Wiki](https://github.com/OpenMake-Software/Uptime-Application/wiki) will contain a full history (builds, development deployments and the Continous Deployent Pipeline to Production).
+The [Wiki](https://github.com/OpenMake-Software/Uptime-Continuous-Deployment-Pipeline/wiki) will contain a full history (builds, development deployments and the Continous Deployent Pipeline to Production).

 ## Approving Development Change for the Continous Deployent Pipeline
 A development team lead will approve the appropriate application version to proceed down the Continuous Deployment Pipeline when they are statisfied with the integration and testing that they have performed.